-We have noticed a growing number of children taking out part of their lunch to have at breaktime.
-As we are a 'Healthy School' KS1 and Reception children are provided with a piece of fruit or vegetable to eat at breaktime by Kent.
-Just to clarify KS2 may bring in either a piece of fruit, vegetable or cheese only.
+We have noticed a growing number of children taking out part of their lunch to have at break time.
+As we are a 'Healthy School' KS1 and Reception children are provided with a piece of fruit or vegetable to eat at break time by Kent.

 Lunchtime Packed Lunches

 We have also noticed that chocolate bars and sweets are in some lunch boxes and again as part of 'Healthy Schools' we would ask that you keep them at home for after school or for a treat.

 A few children have begun bringing in fizzy, carbonated drinks and also energy drinks such as 'PRIME'.
 This is completely against our Healthy School ethos.

 Just a reminder, water bottles in the classroom should contain water or weak squash.
 You may also wish to send your child in with a carton or a bottle with squash in for lunchtime.

 We have worked hard to improve lunchtimes at Barming Primary School in order to make the experience a more positive one for the children and staff.
 We want to ensure children have a good quality lunch break with time to talk to thier friends, digest their food properly and play in the fresh air.